MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-hci-overview.md

 ### Does Azure Stack HCI need to be connected to Azure?

-No, it’s totally optional.
-You can take advantage of integration with Azure for hybrid scenarios such as off-site backup and disaster recovery, cloud-based monitoring and update management, but they are optional.
-We fully understand and accommodate you if you prefer or need to run disconnected.
+No, it’s optional.
+You can take advantage of integration with Azure for hybrid scenarios such as off-site backup and disaster recovery, as well as cloud-based monitoring and update management, but they're optional.
+It's no problem to run disconnected from the Internet.

 ### How does Azure Stack HCI relate to Windows Server?